pulp-platform/pulpino/fpga/README.md

 ## Get Started

-1. Make sure you have the vivado toolchain in your path before continuing.
+1. Make sure you have the Vivado toolchain in your PATH before continuing.

 2. Type `make all` in the fpga directory
    This builds the FPGA bitstream for the ZedBoard, downloads and compiles linux